Sonnet 20

 I held you in the quiet still of night,

-Our limbs entwined amidst warm shadows deep;
+With limbs entwined amidst warm shadows deep;

-What tender depths we reached in calm caress,
+What tender depths we reached in calm caress—

-Our naked souls immersed in unity;
+Two naked souls made whole in unity;

 As passion’s fire smoldered in my breast

-I reached my hand across eternity.
+I reached my hand toward eternity.

 We shared our hopes and fears in whispered thought

-We cherished every touch each moment brought,
+And cherished every moment that love brought,

 My dear sweet friend these thoughts of you live on